Colorado Auto Insurance Requirements: Tips for Colorado Drivers

 In some severe cases, an injured party’s UM/UIM coverage may still not be enough to cover medical expenses, which may require the victim to seek damages in court by filing a personal injury claim.

-Filing a claim requires plaintiffs to go through a number of procedural hurdles, so if you were injured in an accident with an uninsured or underinsured driver, it is important to speak with an experienced car accident attorney who can help explain your legal options.
+Filing a claim requires plaintiffs to go through a number of procedural hurdles, so if you were injured in an accident with an uninsured or underinsured driver in Colorado, it is important to speak with an experienced car accident attorney who can help explain your legal options.

 Minimum Liability Insurance